HadyMosaad/HadyMosaad/README.md

 ### Hi there 👋, Hady Mosaad
-#### Software Dev
+#### Software Engineer
-I'm Hady from Egypt , and I do Software Development.
+I'm Hady from Egypt , and I do Software Engineering.
 I really enjoy learning languages and frameworks like python and Django , as well as Solve Complex Problems.
 I also enjoy participating in programing competitions.

-Skills: Problem Solving / Data Structures / Algorithms  / C++ / DL / ML /  Django / PHP
+Skills: Problem Solving / Data Structures / Algorithms  / MySQL / Operating Systems / APIs / C++ / DL / ML /  Django / PHP